eDNA-Explorer/terradactyl/README.md

 Sample ID: A unique identifier for each sample.

 Spatial Uncertainty: The uncertainty in position, in meters, associated with each point.
 If no value is provided, or if the uncertainty provided is under 30 meters, then a default value of 30 meters will be assigned.

+### Output data format
+The output data file contains the original information in the require five columns from the input data file, along with the exctracted values associated with each sample.
+An example output file is located [here](https://github.com/eDNA-Explorer/terradactyl/blob/main/TerraDactyl_ExampleOutput.csv).
+A detailed description of all of the variables currently used in this extraction process are located [here](https://github.com/eDNA-Explorer/terradactyl/blob/main/TerraDactyl_Metadata.xlsx).